jurgenromeijn/wordpress-plugin-projects-rest/README.md

 - There is a project post type defined (for instance by using the [Wordpress Portfolio Projects](https://github.com/jurgenromeijn/wordpress-plugin-projects) plugin.

 ## Tests
+run `composer install`
-run `phpunit --bootstrap vendor/autoload.php tests`.
+run `phpunit --bootstrap tests/bootstrap.php tests`

 ## Usage
 Navigate to `[base-url]/wp-json/projects/v1/project` to view all projects.